 Of God’s dear peace and truth it once enjoyed.

 Now empty darkness and despair I know,

-That every bitter moment grow and grow.
+That every anguished moment grow and grow.

 SOLON ON THE TEN AGES OF MAN, TRANSLATED